USEPA/emf/EMF/deploy/doc/guides/sql_basics.md

     WHERE e.pollutant = 'CO'
     ORDER BY e.annual_emissions

-## Relationships to Other Tables ##
+# Relationships to Other Tables #

 So far, our example queries have retrieved data from one table.
 Using SQL, we can combine records from other tables in the database.
 In the EMF, you will often use information from additional tables to annotate the data in a dataset.
 For example, there are reference tables which contain state and county names corresponding to FIPS codes, SCC descriptions, and pollutant information.
-Several reference tables are described in [Section](#reference_tables).
+Several reference tables are described in [@Sec:reference_tables].

 Suppose we have a table of state information named *state_reference*.
 Note that our *state_reference* table doesn't have the same four states as the *state_emissions* table.